-Upon completion of the prepared program of study, a student is awarded a Diploma, an Associate of Applied Science Degree, a Bachelor of Science Degree or a Master of Business Administration Degree certifying that the student has completed the minimum numbers of quarter credits required by the respective program (as listed below), as well all other Bryan College requirements.
+Upon completion of the prepared program of study, a student is awarded a Diploma, an Associate of Applied Science Degree, a Bachelor of Science Degree or a Master of Business Administration Degree certifying that the student has completed the minimum numbers of quarter credits required by the respective program (as listed below), as well all other Bryan University requirements.

-A diploma programs consist of a minimum of 81 quarter credits; an associate degree program consists of a minimum of 45 quarter credits within the area of concentration; and a minimum of 22.5 quarter credits of general education coursework; a bachelor degree program consist of a minimum of 90 quarter credits within the area of concentration; and a minimum of 54 quarter credits of general education coursework; and a master degree program consists of a minimum of 54 total credits.
+A diploma programs consist of a minimum of 81 quarter credits; an associate degree program consists of a minimum of 45 quarter credits within the area of concentration (i.e., core courses); and a minimum of 22.5 quarter credits of general education coursework; a bachelor degree program consist of a minimum of 90 quarter credits within the area of concentration (i.e., core courses); and a minimum of 54 quarter credits of general education coursework; and a minimum of 54 quarter credits of general education coursework; and a minimum of 54 quarter credits of general education coursework; and a master degree program consists of a minimum of 54 total credits.

 these data provide a general overview of minimum expectations and are not to be taken as a representation of the program requirements in full.
-A full program description, which outlines all required coursework, is available for each program within the college catalog
+A full program description, which outlines all required coursework, is available for each program within the catalog